barionleg/cesium.wiki.gs/Code-Review-Tips.md

 Tips
 * GitHub's [code review tools](https://github.com/features/projects/codereview) are awesome.
+* Delete the branch after merging the pull request.
 * Just knowing that our code is going to be reviewed helps improve its quality and our rigor, e.g., we don't skimp on tests and doc.
 * Anyone is encouraged to review anything that interests them.
 However, someone familiar with the changed code should ultimately merge the pull request.
 * Some changes can be reviewed by reading the code alone; others require running the code, examples, and tests.